sebastiancarlos/beachpatrol/README.md

 the fact that the browser is automated, which in turn is needed for basic features such as Google Sign-in.

-Naturally, the above package is tangentially related to a cat-and-mouse game between web-scrapers and web-masters.
-As such, it might stop working at any time.
+Naturally, the above packages are tangentially related to a cat-and-mouse game between web-scrapers and web-masters.
+As such, they might stop working at any time.
 Beachpatrol guarantees to find new automation-hiding techniques if that happens.
 Beachpatrol also encourages users to respect every website's terms and conditions.